Personal Call: Plot summary

 The next day, Pam receives a phone call from Mr Enderby, their lawyer.
 He has seen to the matter of their will as arranged and now wants to know if he should retain it or should he send it on to their bank.
 Pam tells him the bank and Mr Enderby concludes the call by wishing her a pleasant and relaxing holiday and he hopes that she will recover from the dizzy spells she has been suffering from that James had told him about.
-Shaken, Pam thanks him and finishes the call – she hasn’t been suffering from any dizzy spells but before she can puzzle the matter out, she receives a second call.
+Shaken, Pam thanks him and finishes the call – she has not been suffering from any dizzy spells but before she can puzzle the matter out, she receives a second call.
 The ghostly caller announces herself as Fay Mortimer and tells Pam not to travel to France in a train with James.
 After the call is finished, James comes home and Pam asks him who Fay Mortimer is – she thought his first wife's name was Garland.
 James is furious but Pam is determined to go to Newton Abbot the next day and to be there at 7.15pm to see what is happening.
 If James will not go with her, she will go alone.

 The next day the two are at the station at the appointed time.
 Pam makes James talk through the sequence of events of what happened the year before and James tells again of Fay's dizzy spells.
 Pam uses this prompt to tell James of Mr. Enderby's comments on the phone yesterday.
 James is annoyed but before the conversation can progress, Fay herself walks along the platform towards them, saying that she has been waiting for him since he pushed her under the train the year before.
 Shocked and panicking, James backs off and falls into the path of a train passing through.
 Pam faints.